bml-research/data_analysis_bml/dnaj/dnaj_01.md

 - Systematic Screening of construct library.
 Running a comprehensive screen across the full ~30-member DNAJC family using a high-throughput cell-based infrastructure comprising reagents & consumables (specialized plates, transfection reagents, and slot-blot) as well as an imaging/quantification setup for measuring Huntingtin aggregation.
 This would cost approximately €10,000 (materials).

 - Labor: Dedicated time for a PhD-level researcher and/or technician to optimize and execute the screen (6 months) is budgeted at €35,000.
+See figure 4 for a timeline of the project.

 ![Pic](./pics/04.png)
 *<sub>Figure 4.
 Gantt Chart of the project.</sub>*